 “I began my working life in the Army.
 I graduated from the Royal Military Academy Sandhurst in 1962.
 That dates me!
 At school, I always said I would go on to study medicine.
 When the time came, however, somebody pointed out, quite rightly, that I was much better at rugby and cricket than maths and physics.

 My Army career was very enjoyable and interesting.
 I count myself lucky to have had it and there is something more.
 To command a platoon or company successfully you have to get the best out of people and to achieve that you have to get the best out of yourself.
-I did not fully appreciate at the time that this was invaluable experience for my later career as a hypnotherapist.
+I did not fully appreciate at the time that this was an invaluable experience for my later career as a hypnotherapist.

 After a period in business and commerce, I was drawn back, as many of our students and graduates are at the same stage in their lives, to the idea of ‘helping people’.
 I looked around at various training options.
 I considered various forms of psychotherapy but chose hypnotherapy for pragmatic reasons.
 It was by far the quickest way to get going.
 In the 1980s most hypnotherapy courses were based on analytical processes.
 Thus, after fairly brief training I set up in practice as a full-time hypnotherapist.

-The late 1980’s and early 1990’s was a torrid time for psychoanalysis, psychotherapy and hypnotherapy.
-Freudian perceived wisdom was being challenged and the ‘false memory syndrome’ was becoming an ever increasing scandal.
+The late 1980s and early 1990s were a torrid time for psychoanalysis, psychotherapy and hypnotherapy.
+The freudian perceived wisdom was being challenged and the ‘false memory syndrome’ was becoming an ever-increasing scandal.
 I found the application of analysis challenging.
 The encouraged consulting room misery and the foraging for trauma and unhappiness did not suit my personality nor it seemed did it suit all my clients.
 It did not help everybody.
 I was not able to cope with this especially as I had a worrying suspicion that sometimes it did more harm than good.